How to Get Laundry Detergent Stains Out of Clothes: 7 Easy Fixes That Work

 4. Scrub lightly, rinse, and rewash the garment.

-This mix fights all kinds of bad things like soap scum stuck on and the water lines on old teeth, and even oily stuff, all with not dangerous chemicals.
+This mix fights all kinds of bad things like soap scum stuck on and the water lines on old teeth, and even oily stuff, all with non-damaging chemicals.

 Tip: Don’t do this with silk, wool, or things that are fragile, as it can get too strong.